dropbear-software/base32_codec/MODIFICATION_IMPLEMENTATION.md

 *   Ran all required code quality and testing tools.
 *   No surprises or deviations from the plan.

+**Phase 2 - 2025-11-06**

+*   Implemented the remaining synchronous benchmarks for RFC4648 Hex and Crockford variants.
+*   Updated the `main()` function in `base32_codec_benchmark.dart` to run these new benchmarks.
+*   Ran all required code quality and testing tools.
+*   No surprises or deviations from the plan.

 ## Phase 1: Setup `benchmark_harness` and initial synchronous benchmarks

 - [x] Run all tests to ensure the project is in a good state before starting modifications.